tomlowndes/tomlowndes.co.uk/src/content/blog/09-Autism-wtf/index.md

 draft: false
 ---

-# Diagnosed at 34: Autism, Maybe ADHD, and Finally Making Sense of Things

 For most of my life, I thought I was just bad at “life stuff.”

 I struggled with routines, social interactions were often confusing, and I couldn’t understand why certain environments drained me so much faster than they seemed to affect others.
 I’d either hyper-focus for hours or get completely overwhelmed trying to start the simplest task.
 I chalked it up to personality quirks, burnout, or just being “not great” at adulting.